-Seniors may benefit from housing counseling services to learn about the programs available to them and to obtain favorable lending terms.
+Seniors may benefit from housing counseling services to learn about the programs available to them and to potentially obtain favorable lending terms.
 HUD sponsors housing counseling agencies all over the country to give senior, as well as others advice for a small fee and, in some cases, for free.
-If a senior would like to talk to a housing counselor, then the professionals who work with HUD are trained to give advice on how to buy an HUD home, how to avoid going through a foreclosure, defaulting, reverse mortgages, credit problems and more.
+If a senior would like to talk to a housing counselor, then the professionals who work with HUD are trained to give to seniors and others advice for a small fee and, in some cases, for free.
+For example, individuals can learn how to buy a HUD home, how to avoid going through a foreclosure, defaulting, reverse mortgages, credit problems and more.
 Representatives can also help seniors who need advice about renting.
 For more information on these services or how to use them, please refer to the sections below.

 HUD’s housing counseling service has programs for people in many different situations.
 Through home buying counseling, people can find affordable houses to purchase in their area.
 HUD also has a number of “HUD Houses” that people can buy.
 Seniors should call the HUD housing counseling services hotline to inquire more about these homes.
 HUD has a special foreclosure avoidance sector, complete with a hotline that seniors can call.
 The counselors even provide assistance with home improvements.
 Housing counseling can also help people who need to find HIV/AIDS housing near them.
 In situations where the senior is already renting a space, the counselors can help them with housing discrimination issues and tenant rights assistance.

 Where are these housing counseling services?

 To provide housing counseling to anyone who needs it, HUD works with agencies all over the country.